RGB-Tools/rgb-lib/README.md

 ## Known issues
 - the library doesn't currently work when built in release mode
-- running all tests in parallel opens a lot of file descriptors, hitting the default 1024 limit, so it needs to be increased (e.g. `ulimit -n 2048`);
+- running all tests in parallel opens a lot of file descriptors and may hit the default limit (e.g. 1024); should that happen, the limit needs to be increased (e.g. `ulimit -n 3072`); running tests in smaller batches (e.g.
-  running tests in smaller batches (e.g. `cargo test send` is also possible)
+  `cargo test send` is also possible)

 ## Roadmap
 - add an API to extend `BlindData` expiration